natmurad/WGCNA/readme.md

 expressiondataEx.csv - example table with expression values for 5000 genes in 30 situations.

 phenoTrait.csv - example table containing phenotypic measures for 5 traits

+WGCNA.R - Script in R to perform the WGCNA Analysis.
+Basically the script of WGCNA page but adapted to my data